ston00/Crime-Map-Analysis/README.md

 =======
 # Project Description:
-## Our project will present data and some visualizations about the crime rates that are occurring in PG County
+## This project presents data and maps out data points about recent crime rates that are occurring in PG County

 # Target Audience:
 ## Everyone is welcome to look at my project